section-engineering-education/engineering-education/content/articles/create-a-nextjs-blog-using-typescript-and-notion-api/index.md

 description: This guide will help the reader learn how to use the Next.js with Notion API to create a blog app powered by Typescript.
 author: kevin-kimani
 date: 2022-03-17T00:00:00-06:00
-topics: [Languages]
+topics: [Languages, API]
 excerpt_separator: <!--more-->
 images:
   - url: /engineering-education/create-a-nextjs-blog-using-typescript-and-notion-api/hero.jpg
     alt: Next.js Blog using Typescript and Notion API  Hero Image
 ---

-Next.js is used to create Server-side Rendering(SSR) and Static Site Generation(SSG) using JavaScript.
+Next.js is used to create Server-side Rendering (SSR) and Static Site Generation (SSG) using JavaScript.
 The app fetches extra data from the server after the browser loads the website's HTML page.
 <!--more-->
-Technologies such as SSG often have to rebuild the app when data from the source is updated and render it to the user at build-time, making the site load even faster hence a good user experience.
+Technologies such as SSG often have to rebuild the app when data from the source is updated and render it to the user at build-time, making the site load even faster creating a better user experience.

 This guide will help the reader learn how to use Next.js with Notion API to create a blog app powered by Typescript code.